johnachor/slipstream/README.md

 ## Item Detail

-Generally not directly accessible, this view is used whenever the `See Details` button is clicked on a media item in any of the other views.
+This view is used whenever the `See Details` button is clicked on a media item in any of the other views.

 This view contains three sections.